 Introduction

-The hazard analysis is based on the Codex Alimentarius, scientific documents (literature), legal texts and historical data.
-The hazard analysis was drawn up per process step and per product (raw material, auxiliary material, end products).
-The analysis considered microbiological, and physical hazards and hazards due to the presence or transfer of allergens.
+The is based on the Codex Alimentarius, scientific (literature), legal texts and historical data.
+The hazard analysis was drawn up per process step and per product (raw material, auxiliary material, end ).
+The analysis considered microbiological, chemical and physical hazards and hazards due to the presence or transfer of allergens.
 All this was done according to the probability x severity principle.

-The Codex Alimentarius includes a decision tree that leads to a classification in control measures in the PRP or CCP category.
+The Codex Alimentarius includes a decision tree that leads to a classification in in the PRP or CCP category.
 See document Decision tree Codex Alimentarius.

 In the ISO22000 (and FSSC22000) standard, there is also the possibility of using OPRPs in addition to PRP and CCP.
 To do this, a different decision tree must be used.
 Thus, the hazard assessment then ultimately leads to 3 types of measures.
 These measures differ from each other by the intensity of the required monitoring and the way deviations are to be dealt with.
 The hazard analysis also establishes the following: